MarkD833/RCBUS-68xxx/code/README.md

 The second prgram is echo.x68 and it simply reads the 8 bits on the input port and then echoes them back out on the 8 bits of the output port of the SC129 board.

 Both programs assume that the SC129 has been configured for the default address of 0x00.

 ---

+# SC611

+The code in this folder provides a simple demonstration of sending bit banged SPI data out using an [SC611](https://smallcomputercentral.com/rcbus/sc600-series/sc611-rcbus-micro-sd/) MicroSD module.

+The program spi_xfer.x68 simply sends out 4 individual bytes followed by 2 16-bit words.
+The PNG image shows an LA trace of the data being sent.

+I was going to try and read the card ID register of an actual SD card but it became rather cumbersome in assembly language so I'll save that for when I get GCC applications up and running.

+---